bomonike/bomonike.github.io/kanban.md

    PROTIP: Team members should pick "Review/Test" items before picking the next "To Do" item.
 This is so all items get to "Done" as soon as possible, without being stuck in progress.

-   Part Quality Control is evaluation of the <strong>manual documentation or automation</strong>.
+   Part of Quality Control is evaluating the <strong>manual documentation or automation</strong>.
 Are they still accurate and efficient?
 Steps that are error-prone in future iterations should be flagged.
+Such attention to detail is what the Japanese call <strong>Kaisan</strong> (Continuous Improvement).

    ### Next To Do